 AUGUST 14: SWIMMING A FAST 100

 Swimming a 100 yard race requires a unique strategy and planning for fast racing.
 Technique is tweaked to provide more power for the event, and taking advantage of the start and streamline off each wall has a larger impact.
-Trying to find the perfect balance between staying underwater, maintaining speed on the surface, and keeping a strong breathing pattern is difficult, but our Elite Clinicians are some of the best instructors to help teach your swimmer.
+Trying to find the perfect balance between staying underwater, maintaining speed on the surface, and keeping a strong breathing pattern is difficult, but NCAA All-American Kyle Darmondy is one of the best instructors to help teach your swimmer.

 - DISTANCE PER STROKE: One way to increase efficiency is to take fewer strokes.
 Counting the number of strokes and improving technique to decrease that number will save energy.
 On the other side, it may be faster to take more strokes per length, especially in shorter events.

 - TEMPO: Your swimmer’s tempo is how fast or slow they complete each stroke.
 Having a slower tempo allows swimmers to conserve energy by taking fewer strokes, while a faster tempo is more tiring but much faster.
 Changing tempo based on event distance and fatigue level will help your swimmer swim as fast as possible.